 As we continue to develop the Nanox.ARC, we are taking a multi-step approach to the regulatory clearance process.
 As a first step, we submitted a 510(k) premarket notification for a single-source version of the Nanox.ARC to an accredited Review Organization under the U.S. Food and Drug Administration's (the "FDA") 510(k) Third Party Review Program (the "Third Party Review Program") in January 2020.
 As part of the review process, in March 2020, we received an information request, referred to as a major deficiency letter, from the Review Organization which, among other things, required us to provide additional data and other information to complete the application and to address certain deficiencies highlighted by the reviewer, including the results of certain performance tests.
 On September 3, 2020, we submitted our response to the Third Party Review Program.
-The response included additional data and other information to complete the application and to address certain deficiencies of certain performance tests.
-On September 3, 2020, we submitted our response to the Third Party Review Program.
-The response included additional data and other information to complete the application and to address certain deficiencies device of certain performance tests.
+The response included additional data and other information to complete the application and to address certain deficiencies the results of certain performance tests.
 On September 10, 2020, the Review Organization requested that we include a second predicate device in our 510(k) premarket notification.
 On September 26, 2020, we submitted our revised 510(k) premarket notification to the to the Review Organization, which the Review Organization subsequently recommended to the FDA for clearance on December 28, 2020.
 On January 1, 2021, we received an information request from the FDA through the Review Organization regarding our submission, which we responded to on January 4, 2021.
 On January 30, 2021, we received additional information requests from the FDA which, among other things, require us to address certain deficiencies and questions, including requests that we provide additional support regarding the intended use of the Nanox.ARC and the comparability of the Nanox.ARC to the predicate device.
 We plan to respond to these requests promptly.
 In addition, we will continue to work to address further information requests, if any.
 In addition, we will continue to optimize and develop features of the Nanox.ARC, and plan to submit an additional 510(k) premarket notification to the FDA with respect to the multi-source Nanox.ARC and the Nanox.CLOUD during 2021.
 If cleared by the FDA, we expect to commercialize the multi-source Nanox.ARC and we may seek alternatives for commercialization of our single-source Nanox.ARC.
 We believe that our novel digital X-ray source will not require FDA approval or clearance.
 However, to date, we have not obtained feedback from the FDA regarding our regulatory strategy with respect to the novel digital X-ray source.
 We first demonstrated a working prototype of the Nanox.ARC in February 2020 and, if cleared by the FDA and authorized by similar regulatory agencies in other jurisdictions, we are targeting shipment of 1,000 Nanox Systems by the end of the first quarter of 2022, with the goal to finalize deployment of the initial 15,000 Nanox Systems by the end of 2024.